-After importing your sales data, adding your recipes, and having at least 2 completed inventories, you’ll be able to see your variance on the Variance page on the WISK Web Portal.
+After importing your sales data, adding your recipes, and having at least 2 completed inventories, you’ll be able to see your variance on the WISK Web Portal:

 What is Variance?

-❗Note: Your variance can only be accurate if your sales and consumption data is accurate and complete.
-It is important that you are entering accurate inventory counts into WISK and add all of your deliveries.
-Even a single missed delivery will throw off your data.
+Note: Your variance is only accurate if your sales and consumption data is accurate and complete.
+It is important that you are entering accurate inventory counts into WISK and add all of your invoices.
+Even a single missed invoice will throw off your data.

 How is Variance Calculated?

-In the image above (from the Variance Page of the WISK WEB Portal), based on our sales data and recipe mapping, we sold 32.14 bottles of Belvedere (750ml), and consumed 48.16 bottles (based on the inventory count and deliveries)
+In the image below, based on the sales data and recipe mapping, we sold 32.14 units of Belvedere (750ml), and consumed 48.16 units (based on the inventory count and invoices)

 The Variance Retail column is based on your sales items and mapping.
-This shows what the product could’ve sold for, in this case, the 16 bottles of losses amounted to a theoretical loss of $2665.78
+This shows what the product could’ve sold for, in this case, the 16 units of losses amounted to a theoretical loss of sales of $2665.78

 Reasons for Variances

 Variance is complicated because there are many variables involved.
 If just one variable in the equation is off, it can misrepresent your numbers.